Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 \subsection{Example 1: Sensitivity for a model kinematic system}

-We now demonstrate the MS framework for a simple kinematic system.
-The model is first constructed using the double gyre flow field, which is an idealized two-dimensional model for large-scale ocean circulations and adheres to the continuity equation.
-The velocity field for the double gyre flow is expressed as:
+We now demonstrate the MS framework for a simple kinematic system that is derived similarly to the model introduced by \cite{shadden_definition_2005}.
+A steady-state dynamical system $\fb(\xb,t)$ is constructed in the following form: